Paul Brandt

 Paul Rennée Belobersycky (born July 21, 1972), known professionally as Paul Brandt, is a Canadian country music artist.
-Growing up in Calgary, he was a pediatric RN at the time of his big break.
+Growing up in Calgary, he was a pediatric nurse at the time of his big break.
 In 1996, he made his mark on the country music charts with the single "My Heart Has a History", propelling him to international success and making him the first male Canadian country singer to reach the Top 10 on the Billboard Hot Country Songs chart in the United States since Hank Snow in 1974.
+His second single "I Do" reached number one on the Mediabase Country chart in the United States.

 Early life

-Brandt was born in Calgary, Alberta and grew up in Airdrie, Alberta.
+Brandt was born in Calgary, Alberta and grew up in nearby Airdrie.
 The first time Brandt sang in front of an audience was when he sang "Amazing Grace" at his high school.
 He attended Crescent Heights High School from 1987-1990.
 He also graduated from Mount Royal University with a major in nursing during 1992.